The Process to Report Police Misconduct

 “When you don’t have true independent civilian oversight, and you don’t have true discipline being given out, and you don’t have any discipline being upheld or enforced, at what point will we be able to affect any change?
 That’s what the courts are for.
 To redress wrongs, but people aren’t even given their day in court,” he says.
 “It’s truly a systemic problem.
 When all of these things happen together, it just shows how dire the situation really is.”

-For more information on this area of law, see our civil rights overview.
+For more information and legal advice on citizen complaints, see our civil rights overview.